 Great location in an old church

 Now, if you’re just planning on visiting Stirling and not the surrounding area (why not?!) you’ll want somewhere in the centre.
 So, check out the city’s youth hostel.
-This budget hostel is in the grounds of a pretty impressive church.
+This budget hostel is on the grounds of a pretty impressive church.
 The large lounges are a cool place to hang out and make friends, while you can keep your costs down by preparing a meal in the well-equipped kitchen.
 Business traveller?
 This place offers meeting rooms too!

-The picturesque Isle of Skye is one of the most popular destinations in Scotland.
-Especially during summer!
-Medieval castles dot the rugged landscapes, with mythical places like the Fairy Pools and the Cuillins hidden among all that.
 It’s an incredible location for outdoor enthusiasts – whether that’s walkers, bikers, climbers, or kayakers and it’s where you’ll find some of the most stunning lodges in Scotland.
 Hostels are scattered across the island and it’s best to have a car to explore the island by yourself.
-Just make sure you book your Skye hostel with plenty of notice as they can get booked up pretty quickly!

 Skye Basecamp